 About the Decision Process

 The Emergency Services IDRP utilizes a decision process that is similar to the "baseball style" model of arbitration.
-Accordingly, the Emergency Services IDRP External Reviewer is required to decide which figure (either the provider’s billed amount, or the payor’s paid amount) is most representative of the reasonable and customary value of the emergency services that were rendered.
+Accordingly, the Emergency Services IDRP External Reviewer is required to decide which figure (either the provider’s billed amount, or the payer’s paid amount) is most representative of the reasonable and customary value of the emergency services that were rendered.
 The Emergency Services IDRP External Reviewer cannot “split the difference” or choose a different amount (outside of those submitted by one of the parties).
 Note: Under the Emergency Services IDRP, a hospital provider may elect to lower its billed amount in connection with the hospital’s Emergency Services IDRP submission.

 Complaint Fee Schedule

-Currently, there is no Emergency Services IDRP complaint filing fee for individual providers.
+Currently, there is no Emergency Services IDRP complaint filing fee for individual physicians.
 For hospital providers, the number of disputed claims listed on the Emergency Services IDRP Request Form determines the filing fee.
 Substantially similar claims can be aggregated up to fifty (50) in a single Emergency Services IDRP Request Form.
-"Substantially similar" claims are those that involve the same or similar services and the same payor.
+"Substantially similar" claims are those that involve the same or similar services and the same payer.
 Fees are subject to change without notice.

-- 1 individual claim - $100.00
+1 individual claim - $100.00

-- 2 to 10 claims - $200.00
+2 to 10 claims - $200.00

-- 11 to 25 claims - $400.00
+11 to 25 claims - $400.00

-- 26 to 50 claims - $600.00
+26 to 50 claims - $600.00